My kids are certainly adorable, but they don't listen...

-Why those little monsters?
-Simply to start by making you feel guilty.
-You’re parents, human beings, and not machines.
+First thing is first, you’re parents, and therefore human beings, not machines.
 All children have their own behavior, and it’s almost inevitable that one day or another they’ll go through a phase in their development where they become stubborn and disobedient.
 Your little angels, so sweet and cute, then start playing with your nerves, testing your limits, and making discoveries… more or less great.

 😱 Result: you get angry and shout.
 In absolute terms, it’s not a big deal.
 Within reason, everyone has the right to snap, the problem is if this attitude happens regularly.
 Indeed, if you shout at your children often, do you really think that it has an impact?
 Does shouting at your children make it easier for you to be listened to?